Film Noir / Crime Films

 Film noir is a cinematic term to describe stylish and dark Hollywood crime dramas, particularly those that emphasize cynical attitudes and sexual motivations.
 Film noir from the early 1940s to the late 1950s is associated with a low-key black-and-white visual style that has roots in German Expressionism.

-All films are available in DVD-R format.
-Inquire about higher end masters such as BetaSP and DVCam.
+All films are available in DVD-R and Mpeg2 digital formats.

 To promote your shows, you can use posters at 13 Big Crimes and Film Noir Posters.